LannCX/InfDetNet/README.md

 ## Run

+Please download the pretrained I3D model from [this repo](https://github.com/piergiaj/pytorch-i3d/tree/master/models), then create a "models/" folder  and put these weights into this folder before training.

+Besides, modify the dataset directory in your machine correctly, e.g., "rgb_root","flow_root", and "split_file".
 ```
-# Plaese modify the dataset directory in your machine correctly.
 # Train
 python train.py -train True